-On December 15, 2006, the Company issued two 10% Convertible Notes ("December 10% Notes") totaling \$50,000 to accredited investors.
+On December 15, 2006, we issued two 10% Convertible Notes ("December 10% Notes") totaling \$50,000 to accredited investors.
 The December 10% Notes accrue interest at a rate of ten percent (10%) per annum and mature on March 15, 2007.
 Such notes are convertible into shares of restricted common stock at any time at the election of the holder at a fixed conversion price of \$0.17 per share for any conversion occurring on or before the maturity date.
-In addition, upon issuance, the Company issued five-year Warrants ("December 10% Note Warrants") to purchase a number of shares equal to the number of shares into which the December 10% Notes can be converted at a fixed exercise price of \$0.17.
+In addition, upon issuance, we issued five-year Warrants ("December 10% Note Warrants") to purchase a number of shares equal to the number of shares into which the December 10% Notes can be converted at a fixed exercise price of \$0.17.
 Additionally, if the December 10% Note Warrants are exercised prior to December 15, 2007, the holder will receive an additional warrant on the same terms as the December 10% Note Warrants on a one to one basis.
 The warrants can be settled in unregistered shares of common stock.
 The December 10% Note Warrants have been valued using a Binomial Lattice option pricing model and an associated discount of \$15,627, the relative fair value measured at the commitment date, was recorded and presented net against the face amount of the December 10% Notes.
 The convertible feature of the December 10% Notes provides for an effective conversion rate that is below market value.
-Pursuant to EITF No. 98-5 and EITF No. 00-27, the Company estimated the fair value of such beneficial conversion feature to be \$34,373 and recorded such amount as a debt discount.
-The discounts associated with the warrants and the beneficial conversion feature were accreted to interest expense over the term of the December 10% Notes.
-Interest expense on the December 10% Notes resulting from accretion of such debt discounts totaled approximately \$50,000 for the fiscal year ended March 31, 2007.
+Pursuant to EITF No. 98-5 and EITF No. 00-27, we estimated the fair value of such BCF to be \$34,373 and recorded such amount as a debt discount.
+The discounts associated with the warrants and the BCF are being accreted to interest expense over the term of the December 10% Notes.
+This transaction was exempt from registration pursuant to Regulation D promulgated under the Securities Act of 1933.